Which place is cheaper, Malaga or Portimao?

 Malaga has a few good snorkeling spots.
 Water temperatures are mild enough for diving or snorkeling near Malaga.
 For the best diving, head to Cala del Canuelo Beach.
 Closer by, Penon del Cuervo Beach offers diving and snorkeling as well.

 Portimao is a must-visit destination for the beache.
-However, Malaga is not a good port city for the beach.
+Also, Malaga is not as famous, but is still a good port city to visit for the beach.

 Portimao offers stunning beaches that attract visitors from around the world.
 The stunning beaches are a major draw to the area.
 They are sandy and feature a backdrop of dramatic red cliffs.
 The most popular beach in town is Praia da Rocha, which can get crowded during the summer months, but it is quite large so you should still be able to find a spot.
 The strip behind the beach is lined with shops, bars, restaurants, and a casino.
 If you want to avoid some of the crowds you can make the walk down to Praia do Vau.
 Families often enjoy Praia de Alvor, which has a boardwalk that leads to Ria de Alvor nature reserve.

-The beach in Malaga is worth checking out.
+Malaga is a good option for a beach vacation.
 There are some nice beaches around Malaga, but for the best options you'll have to travel further outside of the city.

 Malaga is a well-known place for its historic old town charm.
 However, Portimao does not have a historic old town.